-Oregon’s total “American Indian” population, according to the 2010 U.S. Census, included 109,223 people as “American Indian or Alaskan Native”.
+Oregon’s total “American Indian” population, according to the 2010 U.S. Census, included 109,223 people as “American Indian or Alaskan Native.”
 Oregon’s “American Indians” live in all 36 counties and are about 3% of Oregon’s total population.
-Fewer than 50% of Oregon’s “American Indian” population are members of the 9 federally recognized tribes in Oregon.
-Other “American Indians” who reside in Oregon are members of tribes in other states, descendants, individuals who “self-identify” as “American Indians” or tribal people from other regions.
+In addition to members of the nine federally recognized tribes in Oregon, there are a significant number of enrolled members of many Tribes based outside of Oregon who also reside within our state.

-Members of Oregon’s 9 federally recognized tribes speak of being in this area from time immemorial.
-Village sites and traditional ways are known to date back thousands of years.
 Tribal governments are separate and unique sovereign nations with powers to protect the health, safety and welfare of their enrolled members and to govern their lands.
-This tribal sovereignty predates the existence of the U.S. government and the state of Oregon.
-Members residing in Oregon are citizens of their tribes, citizens of Oregon and, since 1924, citizens of the United States of America.
+This tribal sovereignty predates the existence of the U.S. government and the State of Oregon.
+The members residing in Oregon are citizens of their tribes, citizens of Oregon, and since 1924, citizens of the United States of America.

 Several tribes began the process to restore their status as sovereign nations.
 In 1977, The Confederated Tribes of Siletz was the second tribe in the nation to achieve restoration.
 Following Siletz was the Cow Creek Band of the Umpqua Tribe of Indians in 1982, the Confederated Tribes of Grand Ronde in 1983, the Confederated Tribes of Coos, Lower Umpqua and Siuslaw in 1984, the Klamath Tribes in 1986 and the Coquille Indian Tribe in 1989.

 Another 3 federally recognized tribal governments exist in Oregon: